AnonSar/fit3143-notes/notes/06-mutex.md

 ### Cons
 * 2(n-1) messages are required to enter a critical section, where n is the number of processes
 * If one of the processes fails, the process does not respond to the request — it means no process can enter the critical section
-* The coordinator is the bottleneck in a centralised system — since call processes send requests to all other processes in this distributed algorithm, all processes are bottlenecks
+* The coordinator is the bottleneck in a centralised system — since call processes send requests to all other processes in this distributed algorithm, here all processes are bottlenecks

 ## Token Ring Algorithm
 * Arrange the processes in a virtual ring (even if they are not topologically arranged as such)
 * Process zero receives a token
 * The token is passed to the process with the next sequence number (i.e. process 1 → 2 → 3 → …)
 * A process with the token can enter the critical section, then passes it when it is done
-* The token is simply passed if the process does not need to enter the critical section
+* The token is simply passed by a process if that process does not need to enter the critical section

 ### Pros
 * Processes don’t suffer from starvation — before entering a critical section, a process waits at most for the duration that all other processes enter and exit the critical section